Belen elects youngest councilor in city’s history

 “I think it means our citizens are ready to move forward,” he said.
 “I would not say we are stuck in our old ways.
 I am proof.”

-While some around town tell KRQE News 13 they like Belen just the way it is, others are ready for change.
+While some around town say they like Belen just the way it is, others are ready for change.

 “He probably knows a lot more than the older folks,” Belen resident Yvonne Vallejos said.
 “I think there is going to be some good things coming out of it.”